OSU-CS493-Sp18/Samoyeds-as-a-Service/README.md

-# Saas - Samoyeds as a service
+# SaaS - Samoyeds as a service
 The Samoyed API. request samoyed images, favorite them or upload your own.

 ## Endpoints